apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 Pulsar enables messages to be produced and consumed in different geo-locations.
 For instance, your application may be publishing data in one region or market and you would like to process it for consumption in other regions or markets.
 [Geo-replication](../../admin/GeoReplication) in Pulsar enables you to do that.

+## Message deduplication

+The following diagram illustrates what happens when message deduplication is enabled vs. disabled:

+{% img /img/message-deduplication.png 75 %}

 ## Multi-tenancy

 Pulsar was created from the ground up as a {% popover multi-tenant %} system.
 To support multi-tenancy, Pulsar has a concept of {% popover properties %}.
 Properties can be spread across {% popover clusters %} and can each have their own [authentication and authorization](../../admin/Authz) scheme applied to them.
 They are also the administrative unit at which [storage quotas](TODO), [message TTL](TODO), and [isolation policies](TODO) can be managed.